Financial Aid Office

-Federal regulations state that all students who receive assistance from the Federal Work-Study, Federal Direct Loan, TSAC Grant, Federal Pell Grant, or Federal Supplemental Educational Opportunity Grant Programs will be required to make measurable academic progress toward a degree.
+Federal regulations state that all students who receive assistance from the Federal Financial Aid Programs will be required to make measurable academic progress toward a degree.
 Failure to maintain satisfactory progress will result in the termination of your financial assistance.
 You may re-establish eligibility for financial assistance when the minimum requirements of the policy are satisfied.

 Why do I have to turn in a financial aid appeal?

 You can lose your eligibility for financial aid if you are not making satisfactory academic progress according to federal guidelines.
 First of all, you must have a minimum GPA for the number of cumulative hours attempted.
 Secondly, you must be completing at least 67% of ALL of the hours that you have attempted.
 And third, you must complete your degree within a reasonable length of time.
-In this case, a reasonable length of time is 90 hours for a degree and 40 for a certificate.
 If you are not meeting any one of these criteria, you will be placed on unsatisfactory academic progress and may file a financial aid appeal if mitigating circumstances exist.
 If the appeal is approved, you will receive your aid for the semester.
 If it is denied, you will not.
 Also, you must appeal for EACH semester that you wish to attend, until you are meeting the guidelines for satisfactory academic progress.